TenjinInc/procrastinator/README.md

    include Procrastinator::Task

    # Give any of these symbols to task_attr and they will become available as methods
-   # task_attr :data, :logger, :context, :scheduler
+   # task_attr :data, :logger, :container, :scheduler

    # Performs the core work of the task.
    def run